-Under no circumstances shall an unrelated Covered Individual intentionally expose his or her breasts, buttocks, groin, or genitals to an athlete.
+Under no circumstances shall an unrelated Covered Individual intentionally expose their breasts, buttocks, groin, or genitals to an athlete.

 Violations of this policy must be reported to Move United pursuant to its Reporting Policy.
-Violations will be addressed under the Disciplinary Rules and Procedure and may result in the sanctions as set forth therein, including temporary or permanent suspension.
+Violations will be addressed under the Disciplinary Rules and Procedure and may result in sanctions as set forth therein, including temporary or permanent suspension.
 Some violations may constitute physical or sexual abuse that must be reported to appropriate law enforcement authorities.